-defended in a language other than English, such as Gaelic.
+The thesis must normally be written and defended in English.
+Exceptionally, however, at the time of application the College Graduate School Board (or equivalent) may approve arrangements whereby the thesis may be written and defended in a language other than English, such as Gaelic.
 Approval will normally be given only where the use of a language other than English is deemed appropriate by the relevant School and the Graduate School Board and where the School and the Graduate School Board are satisfied that appropriate arrangements can be made for supervision and examination.
 In addition to the requirement for satisfactory completion of a thesis, the candidate will be required to attend training courses as specified by the Graduate School and also, where appropriate, by his or her supervisors.
 Candidates may be exempted in full or part from this requirement, normally by virtue of training undertaken and recognised by the Graduate School as meeting training requirements.

 Where a School determines it to be appropriate, candidates may present a thesis accompanied by a related piece of creative work, for example, a play, a theatrical performance, a translation or computer software.
 In cases where a performance element is involved, candidates must provide a permanent record of the creative aspect of the overall submission to be deposited with the thesis in the University Library.
-In such cases, the Higher Degrees Committee shall, in consultation with the supervising School, advise candidates on the minimum length of the thesis component.
+In such cases, the Graduate School Board shall, in consultation with the supervising School, advise candidates on the minimum length of the thesis component.
 The Board of Examiners is required to attend a performance of the creative work.

 In English Literature, candidates may present themselves for a PhD in a specific Creative Writing genre.
-Before being considered for admission to study for the award, candidates must normally satisfy the requirements of Regulation 1 above, and present sufficient evidence of potential in creative writing, through submission of a portfolio of creative and critical work.
+Before being considered for admission to study for the award, candidates must normally satisfy the requirements of §1 above, and present sufficient evidence of potential in creative writing, through submission of a portfolio of creative and critical work.
 Registered candidates must satisfactorily complete, in the first two years, prescribed studies which shall include attendance at writing seminars and/or workshops.
 Each candidate's progress in the prescribed studies shall be assessed by means of set projects and/or a journal of studies maintained by the candidate.
 During the third year, under the supervision of a person appointed for the purpose by the College, candidates shall prepare and present for the approval of the Senate, a thesis or portfolio of written work which shall make significant contribution to literature in the generic route chosen, normally containing material worthy of publication.
-The thesis shall be deemed to constitute a 'thesis which shall embody the results of the candidate's special study or research' as required under Regulation 3.1 of the Resolution.
+The thesis shall be deemed to constitute a 'thesis which shall embody the results of the candidate's special study or research' as required under §3.1 of the Resolution.
 Following successful completion of the first two years of study, candidates will be eligible for the award of Master of Philosophy if they elect to end their studies at this stage.